chandanhpcic/docs/source/manual/git-backup.rst

 Next, `create a new SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__ specifically for git-backup (only generate the private / public keys per that document and skip the rest). **It is imperative that you do not add a password to your key**, or your backups will fail with authentication errors.

 You should set up SSH access to just your repository by assigning your SSH public key to the repository instead of assigning it to your GitHub / GitLab account.
-Doing this ensures that you don't arbitrarily expose more of your git resources to OPNSense than is absolutely necessary for git-backup to work properly.
+Doing this ensures that you don't arbitrarily expose more of your git resources to REticen8 than is absolutely necessary for git-backup to work properly.

 If you use GitHub, you can add your SSH public key by going to your repository, then click on :code:`settings`, then :code:`Deploy keys`.
 Or you can go straight to the URL using this format: :code:`https://github.com/USER_NAME/REPOSITORY_NAME/settings/keys/new`.